 BLOG Write a post about your online presence.
 Questions to ponder:

-— How large an online footprint do you have?
-Do you have a personal website?— Which social media sites do you use?
+— Which social media sites do you use?
 What have you put on them?
 What have you linked to?

 — What information about you could a visitor glean about you, even indirectly, by visiting your pages on social media?